T

 +

-Yes, you can safely drink tap water in Copenhagen.
-The tap water is of excellent quality and is rigorously tested.
-It is safe, clean, and tastes good.
-Bringing a reusable water bottle is recommended, as you can refill it from any tap, saving money and reducing plastic waste while exploring the city.
+Yes, you can drink tap water in Copenhagen.
+The tap water is of excellent quality, safe, and tastes great.
+It is regularly tested and meets strict health standards.
+Bringing a reusable water bottle is a good idea to stay hydrated and reduce plastic waste.

 +

 The currency used in Copenhagen is the Danish Krone (DKK).
-While credit and debit cards are widely accepted in most establishments, including shops, restaurants, and public transport, it's advisable to carry some cash for smaller purchases or local markets.
-ATMs are readily available if you need to withdraw Danish Kroner.
+While credit cards are widely accepted in most establishments, it's advisable to have some Danish Kroner on hand for smaller purchases, local markets, or in case of situations where cards might not be accepted.

 Is Copenhagen safe at night?